 - Juice: Instead of apple cider, try using pineapple juice, cranberry juice or orange juice.

-- Sweetener: Feel free to use maple syrup instead of honey.
+- Sweetener: Feel free to use maple syrup or molasses instead of honey.
 If you don’t have a liquid sweetener on hand, use an extra 1/4 cup of brown sugar instead.

 This glazed ham is sure to become a favorite with your family as it has been with mine!